1. Home

 OpponentMatch OutlookPredictionRecommended Markets

 CzechiaA clash of styles.
-Czechia is physically strong and dominant in the air, but their defense has been "leaky" in recent play-offs.Tactical Draw or 2-1 result.
-Should be a battle of creative midfields.Over 2.5 Goals; Czechia 2-1 or South Africa 2-1.
+Czechia is physically strong and dominant in the air, but its defence has been "leaky" in recent play-offs.Tactical Draw or 2-1 result.
+Should be a battle of creative midfielders.Over 2.5 Goals; Czechia 2-1 or South Africa 2-1.

 Group A TeamsWinner OddsImplied Probability